AeroStar Training Takes Place in the United States of America.

 Step 8: After the fingerprints have been submitted to Washington, the AFSP will send an email confirming receipt of the fingerprints.
 This begins the waiting period clock – 30 days for CAT 1; 5 days for CAT 2.

 Step 9: Student/Candidate MUST monitor all email messages from AFSP in case they send an email requesting additional information.

-Step 10: The AFSP will submit a written approval for the candidate to begin training.
-Upon completion off all of these steps, training may commence.
+Step 10: AFSP will submit a written approval to begin training.
+Upon completion of all of these steps, training may commence.

 It is important all applicants notify us via email their TSA app has been submitted.